-34. Would you suggest changes to the requirement in Article 8(3)(d)(iii) of the PRIIPs Regulation
+34. Would you suggest changes to the requirement in Article 8(3)(d)(iii) of the PRIIPs Regulation concerning the information on potential future performance, and if so what would you specifically change in the Regulation?

 3.9 PRIIPs offering a range of options for investment (Multi-Option Products ("MOPs"))